HL7/cql-ig/input/pages/using-cql.md

 ### Concepts
 {: #concepts}

 In addition to codes, CQL supports a concept construct, which is defined as a set of codes that are all _about_ the same concept, (e.g. the same concept represented in different code systems, or the same concept from the same code system represented at different levels of detail), but CQL itself will make no attempt to ensure that is the case.
-Concepts should never be used as a surrogate for proper valueset definition.
+Concepts should never be used as a surrogate for proper value set definition.
 In other words, the Concept declaration should not be used to define sets of codes for membership testing.

 **Conformance Requirement 2.12 (Concepts):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-12)
 {: #conformance-requirement-2-12}

 1. The CQL concept construct **MAY** be used.
-2. The CQL concept construct **SHALL NOT** be used as a surrogate for valueset definition.
+2. The CQL concept construct **SHALL NOT** be used as a surrogate for value set definition.

 As an example of an anti-pattern for Concept usage, consider the following: